dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/visual-studio-tools-for-docker.md

 ## Docker assets overview

-The Visual Studio Tools for Docker add a *docker-compose* project to the solution, containing the following files:
+The Visual Studio Tools for Docker add a *docker-compose* project to the solution containing the following files:

 * *.dockerignore*: Contains a list of file and directory patterns to exclude when generating a build context.
 * *docker-compose.yml*: The base [Docker Compose](https://docs.docker.com/compose/overview/) file used to define the collection of images to be built and run with `docker-compose build` and `docker-compose run`, respectively.